-Increasingly, in transactions requiring competition filings in multiple jurisdictions, regulators will seek to coordinate their reviews in terms of timing and substance.
+Increasingly, in transactions requiring competition filings in multiple jurisdictions, regulators will seek to coordinate their reviews in timing and substance.
 As a result of confidentiality protections in individual jurisdictions, ordinarily a waiver will be required from both parties for regulators to be able to share documents or exchange views on a particular transaction.
-In many cases, the reviews by US agencies the Federal Trade Commission (FTC) and Department of Justice (DOJ), and by the European Commission (EC) provide the main signposts from which other jurisdictions can navigate their individual reviews.
-Granting waivers to permit coordination can often have the effect of increasing the efficiency of review in multiple jurisdictions, as the detailed analyses ordinarily undertaken by these regulators can often help dispel (or focus) potential issues when markets are of a global geographic scope.
-In addition, coordination can promote consistency of approach on remedies, if necessary, and can potentially have a disciplinary effect on regulators that might otherwise adopt a divergent analysis.
-In Grab's acquisition of Uber's Southeast Asian businesses, the Southeast Asian regulators have had discussions and coordination during their review processes.
+In many cases, the reviews by US agencies (the Federal Trade Commission (FTC) and Department of Justice (DOJ)) and by the European Commission (EC) provide important signposts from which other jurisdictions can navigate their individual reviews.
+Granting waivers to permit coordination can increase the efficiency of review in multiple jurisdictions, as the detailed analyses ordinarily undertaken by these regulators can often help dispel (or focus) potential issues when markets are of a global geographic scope.
+In addition, coordination can promote consistency of approach on remedies if necessary and can potentially have a disciplinary effect on regulators that might otherwise adopt a divergent analysis.